Menopause in the workplace

 October 2023 - the Work+Family Space hosted a webinar "Managing Menopause" - watch the recording.

-Spring 2023 - the Said Business School hosted a fantastic panel event 'Menopause in the Workplace' - watch the recording
+Spring 2023 - the Said Business School hosted a fantastic panel event 'Menopause in the Workplace - not just the 51%' - watch the recording